dragoonc/Seq2Seq-translation/README.md

 Our average test PPL is around 19 which is much smaller than the [baseline](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) of the paper in Reference.

-### -Practical criterion
+### 9.2 Practical criterion

 A more straightforward way to test the trained model is checking the performance of model in practical applications(spelling check or machine translation).
-The function Translate.translate is to check the translation result of a single English sentence, which is treated as an intuitive approach in human habits.
+The function `Translate.translate` is to check the translation result of a single English sentence, which is treated as an intuitive approach in human habits.

 ## Reference